 I love this tray from Greenhouse Megastore for moistening soilless mix and filling trays/pots.

-For smaller seeds and plug flats, like 128 or 288, a finely-textured medium is ideal.
+For smaller seeds and plug flats, like 288, a finely-textured medium is ideal.
 These are usually made up of the same material as your typical soilless mix, but they’re screened/sifted to produce a finer texture that’s dreamy to work with.
 Companies typically label these for germination.

 Mycorrhizal Fungi Inoculant